scrabbletank/farhome-rules/rulesdoc.md

 This weapon can only be used to attack once per turn.

 ##### Range
 This weapon can attack at range.
-Attacks further than the first number add 1 terrible die to the roll, and cannot attack farther than the 2nd.
+Attacks further than the first number add 1 terrible dice to the roll, and cannot attack farther than the 2nd.

 ##### Thrown
-This weapon is thrown when used as a ranged weapon
+This weapon is thrown when used as a ranged weapon.

 ##### Versatile
 This weapon can be used with two hands, using the two-handed proficiency.
 When used this way roll additional wound dice equal to the Versatile level.

 ##### Two-Handed
-This weapon requires both hands to use, and cannot be used with a shield.
+This weapon requires both hands to use.

 ##### Resistance
 You reduce the number of wounds dealt by the level of resistance.
 For example, _Fire Resistance 1_ reduces all wounds taken from fire damage by 1.

 ##### Vulnerable
 You increase the number of wounds dealt by the level of vulernability.
 For example, _Bludgeoning Vulnerability 1_ increases the wounds taken by bludgeoning attacks by 1.
-If the attack can do damage, but didn't (due to rolling wound die) a Vulnerable creature still takes 1 additional damage.
+If the attack can do damage, but didn't (due to rolling wound dice) a Vulnerable creature still takes the extra damage.

 ## Races